toggledbits/luaxp/README.md

 ### compile( expressionString ) ###

 The `compile()` function accepts a single argument, the string the containing the expression to be parsed.
-The return value is a table containing the tokenized parser results.
-This is then used as the argument to `run` to evaluate the expression.
+~~The return value is a table containing the tokenized parser results.
+This is then used as the argument to `run` to evaluate the expression.~~

-After parsing and before calling run(), it is generally advisable to call getLastError() to see if an error occurred.
+If parsing of the expression succeeds, the function returns a table containing the parse tree that is used as input to `run()` later.
+If parsing fails, the function returns two values: `nil` and a string containing the error message.

 Example:

 ```
 luaxp = require('luaxp')

+local r,m
-local r = luaxp.compile( "355 / 113" )
+r,m = luaxp.compile( "355 / 113" )
+if (r == nil) then
+    -- Parsing failed
+    print("Expression parsing failed.
+Reason: " .. m)
+else
+    -- Parsing succeeded, on the other work...
+	...
+end
 ```

 ### run( parsedResult [, executionContext ] ) ###